famlam-ca/hhn-docs/STYLE_GUIDELINES.md

 ### Links

-- Use inline links for web addresses or refergences.
+- Use inline links for web addresses or references.
 - Ensure links are working and relevant to the content.

 ```markdown copy